Freedom to Roam

 To spread the word, and give people all over the world the opportunity to experience the Freedom to Roam, Visit Sweden has listed the entire country on Airbnb.

-The Swedish Prime Minister presents his five favourite things to do in Swedish nature
+Former Prime Minister of Sweden presents his five favourite things to do in Swedish nature

 ”I value nature more now.
 I used to take it for granted."